Ryu Tongnyŏl: Interim government participation and withdrawal

-When the provisional government was promoted at home and abroad in 1919, he was appointed as the Vice-General of the Staff of the Hanseong Provisional Government, the Chief of Staff at the Old Korean National Assembly, and the Chief of Military Service at the Shanghai Provisional Government, respectively.
+When the Provisional Government of the Republic of Korea was promoted at home and abroad in 1919, he was appointed as the Vice-General of the Staff of the Hanseong Provisional Government, as Chief of Staff at the Old Korean National Assembly, and as Chief of Military Service at the Shanghai Provisional Government.
 After the establishment of the integrated provisional government in August 1919, he served as the head of the military service.

-In July 1919, he was dispatched to Jilin under the order of the Provisional Government to promote the integration of the warlords of each Korean independence movement in East Samseong Fortress in Manchuria.
-At this time, he was appointed to the Military Government 司督辦 in Jilin, Korea, and promoted the integration movement of the Korean Independence Army factions in Manchuria and recruited military funds.
+In July 1919, he was dispatched to Jilin by order of the Provisional Government to promote the integration of the warlords of each Korean independence movement in East Samseong Fortress in Manchuria.
+At this time, he was appointed to the Military Government 司督辦 in Jilin, Korea.
+He promoted the integration movement of the Korean Independence Army factions in Manchuria and recruited military funds.
 In 1922, he was appointed as the military general of the Provisional Government of the Republic of Korea and served until April 1924.

-In 1921, he participated in the Goryeo Communist Party Congress held in Irkutsk, became a central member of the Goryeo Revolution Party, and temporarily left the government.
-When the Goryeo Revolution Party was founded in Jilin Province, Manchuria in April 1926, he participated as a founding father and was appointed as a member of the Goryeo Revolution Party Central Party.
-In 1930, he returned to the Provisional Government of the Republic of Korea and took office as a member of the Provisional State Council and the head of the military service.
+In 1921, he participated in the Goryeo Communist Party Congress held in Irkutsk, became a central member of the Goryeo Revolution Party, and temporarily left the provisional government.
+When the Goryeo Revolution Party was founded in Jilin Province, Manchuria, in April 1926, he participated as a founding father and was appointed as a member of the Goryeo Revolution Party Central Party.
+In 1930, he returned to the Provisional Government and took office as a member of the Provisional State Council and as the head of the military service.